 The potential applicant submits an application package in the name of the customer1 to the utility.
 No application fee is required of the applicant for systems 50 kW or less.
 A complete application package will consist of all items detailed in Appendix F. Electronic submission of all documents via the Interconnection Online Application Portal ("IOAP") is required.
 The utility has ten (10) Business Days upon receipt of the original application submittal to determine if the application is complete, meets the SIR technical requirements in Section II, and/or approved for interconnection if all other requirements are met.
 The utility shall notify the applicant by email, fax, or other form of written communication.
 If the application is deemed not complete by the utility, the utility shall provide a detailed explanation of the deficiencies identified and a list of the additional information required from the applicant.
 Once it has received the required information, the utility shall notify the applicant of the acceptance or rejection of the application within ten (10) Business days.
-If the applicant fails to submit the additional information to the utility within thirty (30) Business Days following the date of the utility's written notification, the application shall be removed from the queue and no
+If the applicant fails to submit the additional information to the utility within thirty (30) Business Days following the date of the utility's written notification, the application shall be removed from the queue and no further action on the part of the utility is required.

-Per the Community Distributed Generation Program Order (15-E-0082), the project sponsor shall submit the interconnection application to the electric utility for approval.
+Per the Community Distributed Generation Program Order (issued July 17, 2015, in Case 15-E-0082), the project sponsor shall submit the interconnection application to the electric utility for approval.
 The sponsor may be any single entity, including the generation facility developer, an energy service company (ESCO), a municipal entity such as a town or village, a business or not-for-profit corporation, a limited liability company, a partnership, or other form of business or civic association.
-Cancelled effective 04/02/2021.